Isa bek Hajinski House

 Isa bek Hajinski House or the House of Hajinski is located near the Maiden's Tower in Sabail, Baku.
-It survived a period of rapid prosperity, met with the aggressive fury of the Dashnaks and Bolsheviks, endured total nationalisation, and has absorbed the whole turbulent history of the past century.
+The architect of the House of Hajinski was Misak Ter-Krikoryants.

 Architecture

 The Hajinski residence reflected the status, position and colossal authority of its owner.
+The house was modeled after a house of cards.
 The lightness and airiness of its shape, emphasised by the seven spires of different height, the brilliantly designed corner façade, with its colourful tower and rich architectural décor carried out in the best traditions, and mosaic works in the style of ancient Assyria create a fantastic impression and take you to a fairytale world.
 The irrepressible fancy of the owner, the refined taste of the architect and the high quality of the construction created an authentic masterpiece of pure Baku architecture which managed to absorb and organically synthesise the influences of very different cultures.

 The Hajinski residence became separated apartments during the Soviet period.

 It is comforting that today the façade of the Hajinski House is decorated with memorial plaques dedicated to its outstanding inhabitants and guests.
 However, today no original reminders of the owner of the house survive, although in old photos, it is possible to see Arabic and Cyrillic script, which displays the name of Isa Bey Hajinski carved on the stone on two of its facades.
 These elements of the décor completely disappeared in Soviet era, and have never been restored.